OWASP/CheatSheetSeries/cheatsheets/Authorization_Testing_Automation.md

 # Rendering of the authorization matrix for audit / review

-Even if the authorization matrix is stored in a human readable format (XML), it can be interesting to provide an on-the-fly rendering representation of the XML file in order to facilitate the review, audit and discution about the authorization matrix in order to spot potential inconsistencies.
+Even if the authorization matrix is stored in a human readable format (XML), it can be interesting to provide an on-the-fly rendering representation of the XML file in order to facilitate the review, audit and discussion about the authorization matrix in order to spot potential inconsistencies.

 The Following XSL stylesheet can be used: